Mapping IR emitter module KY-005 sensor/receiver module KY-022-IR sensor - A tutorial for raspberry pi

 GND BLACK

-The receiver sensor, was adopted from [4] as it has the wiring required but used with arduino.
+The receiver sensor, was adopted from [4] as it has the wiring required but is used with Arduino.

 Pi PIN Transmitter PIN